Composting at Ole Miss

 How does it work?

-The composting team collects raw food material including fruits, vegetables, coffee ground, and eggs and combines it with nitrogenous materials including wood chips and leaves.
-These materials are combined and decompose on a plot at the Maynard W. Quimby Medicinal Plant Garden on campus.
-The decomposed material creates a rich soil, which is then used at the Willie Price Lab School Learning Garden.
+The program employs a team of three student workers to collect raw food material, including fruits, vegetables, grains, eggs, and more, and combines it with dry, nitrogenous materials such as wood chips and leaves.
+These materials decompose for the duration of the semester on a plot of land at the Maynard W. Quimby Medicinal Plant Garden on campus.
+The decomposed material creates a rich soil, which is then used at various gardens both on and off campus.

-The 2013-2014 academic year saw overwhelmingly successful implementation of the UM Green Fund’s pilot composting project.
-During both the fall and spring semesters, pre-consumer food waste from the Residential College’s kitchen was taken to the medicinal plant garden to be composted.
+The 2013-2014 academic year saw an overwhelmingly successful implementation of the UM Green Fund’s pilot composting project.
+During both the fall and spring semesters, pre-consumer food waste from the Residential College’s kitchen was taken to the Medicinal Plant Garden to be composted.
 In total, the project diverted almost 6,000 lbs. of food waste from the landfill resulting in the creation of 19 cubic yards of compost.
 The project’s net positive impact on the atmosphere is equally noteworthy.
 An overall analysis of the Greenhouse Gas (GHG) emissions from the composting project (as opposed to the food waste decomposing in a landfill) found that the project reduced GHG emissions by 1.25 equivalent kg of CO2 per pound of food waste composted.
 The net total of GHG emissions reduced was over 8 tons!
-Special thanks to Dr. Cristiane Surbeck’s Chemical Engineering 471 class for conducting the environmental analysis for the composting project.
+Special thanks to Dr. Cristiane Surbeck’s Civil Engineering 471 class for conducting the environmental analysis for the composting project.